willfurnass/sheffield_hpc/stanage/software/apps/matlab.rst

    # Load the MATLAB module
    module load MATLAB/2022a

-   matlab -nodesktop -nosplash -r helloworld
+   matlab -nodesktop -nosplash -r "helloworld"

 Ensure that ``helloworld.m`` and ``my_job.slurm`` are both in your current working directory, then submit your job to the batch system: